Safety Last!: Production

 Lloyd hanging from a giant clock on the corner of a building was seen as an iconic image for him, though it was achieved through a certain degree of improvisation.
 Lloyd performed most of his own stuntwork, but a circus performer was used when The Boy hangs by a rope, and a stunt double - sometimes Bill Strother, who played "Limpy" Bill and was a steeplejack who inspired the sequence when Lloyd saw him climbing - was used in long shots.
 The giant clock scene was filmed on the roof of Broadway Leasehold Building, as was the final shot of the film.

 A number of buildings from 1st Street to 9th Street in downtown Los Angeles, all of different heights, were used, with sets built on their roofs to match the facade of the main building, the International Bank Building at Temple and Spring Streets.
 In this way, the illusion of Lloyd climbing higher and higher up the side of one building was created (although the streetscapes seen beyond the sets are noticeably different at different stages of the climb).

 Stuntman Harvey Parry also appeared in the climactic sequence, a fact he revealed only after Lloyd's death.
 In the 1980 Thames Television series Hollywood, he discussed at length how the stunts were achieved.

+Safety Last! was one of many silent films to film in a one-block alley near Hollywood and Cahuenga Boulevard.
+The alley was later renamed Chaplin-Keaton-Lloyd Alley in recognition of this and other films.